prestodb/presto-yarn/README.md

   </property>
 ```

-* Make sure the user running slider has a home dir in HDFS.
+* Make sure the user running slider, which should be same as ``site.global.app_user`` in appConfig.json, has a home dir in HDFS (See note under ``Other configuration`` section above to decide the user you want to choose).
 ```
 su hdfs
 $ hdfs dfs -mkdir /user/<user>